contactandyc/another-c-library/2_timing.md

   p++;
 ```

 Pointers are declared using an asterisk.
-The value of what the pointer is pointing at is obtained through a process called dereferencing which is done by placing an asterisk before the pointer.
+Pointers point at values obtained through a process called dereferencing.
+Dereferencing occurs when an asterisk precedes the pointer.
 The first time through this loop, assuming that s pointed to "Test", p would be pointing at a value T.  *p would result in the single character 'T'.
 In C, single characters are defined in single quotes.
-Longer strings are defined in double quotes.
+Longer strings are defined in double-quotes.

 ```c
 while(*p != 0) /* first time *p == 'T', condition is true ('T' != 0) */